vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

     </tr>
     <tr>
       <td><code>xtrabackup_stripes</code></td>
-      <td>Unit<br>For the <code>xtrabackup</code> backup engine, if greater than 0, use data striping across this many destination files to parallelize data transfer and decompression.</td>
+      <td>For the <code>xtrabackup</code> backup engine, if greater than 0, use data striping across this many destination files to parallelize data transfer and decompression.</td>
     </tr>
     <tr>
       <td><code>xtrabackup_stripe_block_size</code></td>
-      <td>Unit<br>For the <code>xtrabackup</code> backup engine, size in bytes of each block that gets sent to a given stripe before rotating to the next stripe.Defaults to <code>102400</code>.</td>
+      <td>For the <code>xtrabackup</code> backup engine, size in bytes of each block that gets sent to a given stripe before rotating to the next stripe.
+Defaults to <code>102400</code>.</td>
     </tr>
     <tr>
       <td><code>xtrabackup_prepare_flags</code></td>
-      <td>String<br>Flags to pass to prepare command.
+      <td>Flags to pass to the prepare command.
 These should be space separated and will be added to the end of the command.</td>
     </tr>
   </tbody>
 </table>